crhallberg/json-against-humanity/README.md

 ## Fine Print

-Cards are sourced from [this spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0Ajv9fdKngBJ_dHFvZjBzZDBjTE16T3JwNC0tRlp6Wnc&usp=sharing#gid=55) I found through [Board Game Geek](https://boardgamegeek.com/) and formatted automatically.
-Additional decks come from coders like you.
+The primary source is this Google Sheet I found through Board Game Geek.
+Previous sources included Hangouts Against Humanity, Pretend You're Xyzzy, and contributions from viewers like you.